GoogleCloudPlatform/python-docs-samples/storagecontrol/hierarchical-namespace/README.md

 3.  **Run:** `bash python3 delete_empty_folders.py`

 **Note:** This script *only* deletes folders.
 Folders containing any objects will not be deleted, and a "Failed Precondition" warning will be logged.
+Creating empty folders through the web interface will result in folders that are not truly empty, with a hidden 0 byte file.
+Use CLI instead.